Trainee Project Worker Scheme

 If you would like to sign up to receive updates on the scheme, please email firstname.lastname@example.org with your name and email address.

-Over the six to twelve months that TPWs initially work at the Hostel, a range of training courses are undertaken, both within SPEAR and involving other professional organisations.
+Over the twelve months that TPWs initially work at the Hostel, a range of training courses are undertaken, both within SPEAR and involving other professional organisations.
 The training programme undertaken by TPWs is tailored to the needs of the individual, depending on their immediate training needs and interests, as well as their past experience.

 In addition there is considerable on-the-job training as TPWs work closely with permanent staff, attending team meetings and learning more and more about hostel procedures and the support networks available to homeless people in London.
 As time goes by, Trainee Project Workers can expect to take on increasing levels of responsibility, overseen by their line manager, until they are conducting key work sessions with clients, making housing referrals, offering benefits advice and carrying out any of the other tasks which hostel staff are involved in on a day-to-day basis.